noecail/UCRM-KNXVirtualIntegrator_2025/Documentation/English_Documentation.md

 **How could I display the addresses without using the automatic filling of the models?**
 Unfortunately, the current version of KNX Virtual Integrator does not allow the possibility of removing the recognition.
-However, you may still delete the models that were created after the importation, or modify them manually.
+However, you may still delete the models that were created after the import, or modify them manually.

 <br></br>
 [← Back](../README.md)